sergm/munt_devel/mt32emu_win32drv_9x/README.txt

 Windows driver that provides for creating MIDI output port and transferring MIDI messages to mt32emu_qt, the main UI-enabled synthesiser application.
 Due to limitations of the multimedia subsystem of this platform, this driver requires the main application mt32emu_qt to be running.
-In addition, it cannot operate synchronously, i.e. it returns to the calling application before actually transferring a MIDI message to the synthesiser application.
-This makes it difficult to transfer numerous SysEx messages in a batch, so it's best to ensure certain delay between.

 Building